 Visit at least three programs before making your final decision.
 Interview prospective providers and talk to everyone who will be involved in your child’s care.
 Plan to spend at least 30 to 60 minutes at each interview.
 Ask about the program specifics such as daily activities and schedules, discipline methods, meal service, fees and contracts.
 Ask how long the children in the group have attended the program (high turnover of families can be a “red flag”) and request references from a current and past client families.
 Take your child with you to see if the program is a good fit for him or her.
 Pay attention to any uneasy feelings you may have.
 To help guide you through the interview process, use this checklist.

 Refer to your checklist and notes to make your decision, but most of all, trust your instincts.
 Keep in mind that expensive care does not always guarantee the best program for your child and less expensive care does not necessarily mean a poor program.
-If you have questions about child care business practices or would like additional referrals, call Child Care Aware® of Northeast & North Central Kansas.
+If you have questions about child care business practices or would like additional referrals, call Child Care Aware® of Eastern Kansas.

 5. Follow Up.